melonjs/es6-boilerplate/README.md

 Debug plugin
 -------------------------------------------------------------------------------
-while in development mode, the boilerplate includes melonJS Debug Plugin
+In development mode, the boilerplate will automatially register and instantiate the melonJS Debug Plugin
 ![debug-panel](https://user-images.githubusercontent.com/4033090/138006717-cf3165a4-a52d-4855-a7c7-16b2a09ed124.png)

-the Debug Panel can be displayed/hidden using the "S" key, and will provide the below information :
+the Debug Panel is hidden by default and can be displayed using the "S" key, it will then provide the below information :
 * Amount of objects currently active in the current scene
 * Amount of draws operation
 * Amount of body shape (requires to enable the hitbox checkbox)